fellesverkstedet/hat-systems/README.md

 ## TODO

-* Publish on model-sharing sites, with link back to project.
-Thingiverse?
-GrabCad?
 * Add picture of Bitraf island module, and design files
 * Material Storage: Finish/verify files, mark complete.
 * Rack: Remove mostly-unused bolt holes in sides.
 They stay still by their own weight.